-Frequently, we chose this profession because something traumatic or powerful happened to us or our loved ones, and now we want to aid others in navigating through the pain we felt, but more successfully and with more support.
+Most of us became therapists because we want to help people.
+Maybe we’ve entered this profession because something traumatic or powerful happened to us or our loved ones in the past.
+Ultimately, we all want to help others successfully navigate the pain life can bring with the support they need.
 To us, therapy is more than a career—it’s a calling.

 However, this belief can also lead you down a dangerous road of constantly putting your own needs far behind someone else’s crisis.
 When people find true help that they can rely on, they often come to depend on it.
 I see too many service providers become their clients’ source of hope, safety, and progress.
 These clients feel so taken care of, but the service providers are running on empty.

-We find a lot of our value through the help we give.
-I tell many of my clients that they are valuable just sitting on the couch—they don’t have to do anything or help anyone to be worthy.
-But I struggle with that same belief myself.
-If I couldn’t help anymore, would I be worthwhile?
+But at the same time, I tell many of my clients that they’re valuable even when they’re just sitting on my couch—they don’t have to do anything or help anyone to be worthy.
+But I struggle with that same belief for myself.
+If I couldn’t help anyone, would I be worthwhile?
 Would I have an important place in the world?